sanjeevrs2000/covplan/README.md

 ## Getting started
 This repository contains a program which generates a guidance trajectory for complete 2D coverage.
 It can be used for operations where complete coverage of an Area of Interest (AoI) is required for various applications.
-The package can be installed from PyPi by running 'pip install covplan'
+The package can be installed from PyPi by running `pip install covplan`

 ## How to use the program